 With these other "solutions":

-Rejuvenating Democracy proposes a way to fix all this.
+Rejuvenating Democracy proposes a way to fix all of these.
 Yes, for Congress to be accountable to you, the people, you'll have to spend 10-20 minutes a week guiding them and holding them accountable.
 This is a small cost to turn government around, to get Congress working for us, the people.

 Please add your email to the announcement list.